EM3

 Why we invested

-High potential social return by providing millions of smallholder farmers with access to mechanisation as a service, leading to significant increases in incomes for smallholder farmers.
+High potential social return by providing smallholder farmers with access to mechanisation as a service, leading to improved farm yields and incomes for smallholder farmers.

 Business model that is well-adapted to the local agriculture landscape, building on top of existing relationships with village agents, and benefiting each actor in the value chain.